emmett-framework/emmett/docs/dal/operations.md

 ### Query using tables

-As we seen in the [models](./models) section, adding a model to your `DAL` instance will add a `Table` object accessible both with the model name and the table name.
+As we seen in the [models](./models) section, adding a model to your `Database` instance will add a `Table` object accessible both with the model name and the table name.

 Since the tables share the fields with models, you can use them for querying too.
 In fact you can write the same query in all these ways: